Immutability standard

 # DeepCopy

-In next example, map
+In the next example, the map

 method provides public access to a deep copy of $map